The #T1Determined Type 1 Diabetes Run Across Texas

 The #T1Determined Type 1 Diabetes Run Across Texas began March 24, 2019 and ended April 20, 2019.

-My time on this solo 850-mile route set the fastest-known-through time record for Texas.
+At the time, my time on this solo 850-mile route set the fastest-known-time record for a run across Texas.

 This run was the longest single-state crossing possible within the continental United States.
 Of the fifty states, only Alaska is bigger than Texas.